open-ephys/next-gen-system/pci-modules/dio-pci/README.md

 - [ ] For galvanically isolated IO module, we should conform to human use standards.
 Jakob has some info on what is required for this.
 - [ ] SMA input jacks should optionally terminate in 50 Ohms via a transistor switch
-- [ ] SMA outputs should have 50 ohm characteristic impedance and use line drivers
+- [ ] SMA outputs should have 50 ohm characteristic impedance and use line drivers capable of reaching TTL logic levels (>2V) when driving 50 Ohm load
+- [ ] What does isolation mean in the context of being inside a computer chassis?
+I have a feeling that it does not mean much because the case of the computer is tied to earth.
+Isolation will probably need to happen outside the computer case.
+Perhaps keeping the digital IO isolation in place is a good idea to prevent users from destroying things, but power/ground isolation inside the computer is probably mute.